Nami2012/BookStore-Frontend/README.md

 `npm install` \
 `ng serve`

-<b> This web app is integrated with a collection of web apis which can be found [here](https://github.com/Nami2012/BookStore-Backend.git) </b>
+<b> This web app is integrated with a collection of web APIs which can be found [here](https://github.com/Nami2012/BookStore-Backend.git) </b>

 # Sample view of the Application